-Methods involving Group Sequential Designs and Sample Size Re-estimation.
-Group Sequential Designs were one of the earliest deviations from a traditional two-arm clinical trial with no interim looks at the data.
-They still add amazing value to trials through their abilities to safeguard patients, reach positive conclusions early and keep trial designs simple and streamlined.
+Methods involving Group Sequential Designs is one of the earliest deviations from a traditional two-arm clinical trial with no interim looks at the data.
+They add incredible value to trials through their abilities to safeguard patients, reach positive conclusions early and keep trial designs simple and streamlined.

 Sequential trials also help reduce costs and the number of patients involved, but finding a positive conclusion earlier is quite important too.
 In the drug development process, where patent lifetime is limited, reaching a decision six months or a year earlier is a big advantage.
 Sample Size Re-estimation is another key tool in the modern trial designer’s toolkit that proves to be useful.
 Continue reading this blog to learn how to use these methods and understand how they can improve trial design.

 Today, there is a need for advanced quantitative techniques to combine all available information for better decision making in health care.
 Bayesian statistics allow us to make probabilistic inferences on the parameter of interest, which is missing in a traditional frequentist approach.
 Apart from the philosophical issues, Bayesian analysis provides a practical and intuitive tool for interpretation of study results and risk evaluation of clinical hypotheses.

 Cytel and Novartis are together hosting a complimentary Bayesian Virtual Symposium and an Interactive 7-part workshop.
 This series will expose you to cutting edge topics from industry renowned leaders in Bayesian statistics.
 Click the button to learn more and register.